 A business plan can be a key element to guide you through each stage of starting and growing your business.
-You can start creating your very own business plan by using a free business plan template to get you started or using our document builder to help guide you through the process.
-Below you can find sample business plans and useful information to help you start writing yours today.
+You can start creating your business plan by using a free business plan template to get you started or using our document builder to help guide you through the process.
+Below are sample business plans and useful information to help you start writing yours today.

 Sample Business Plans

 Below you can find sample business plans for specific business types.
 You can also find more in-depth information on writing a business plan for your business, whether it’s a food truck, coffee shop, or real estate business:

 A business plan is a document that details how a business, both start-ups and existing companies, will achieve its goals and objectives.

 Business plans can be the foundation of your business, acting as a written roadmap that covers all aspects of how to structure, run and grow your business and allows you to track your business’s success.

 As well as being a useful document internally, they are also vital for businesses looking to secure investment and funding by showing potential investors how the proposed business will be successful or profitable.